christian-draeger/basic-selenium-project/README.md

 Used Testrunner is the Failsafe plugin.
 To execute the tests just browse to the path where the basic-selenium-project is located in your terminal and type `mvn clean verify -Pbrowser-chrome` or execute the tests in your IDE. maven profiles for all browsers exists in the [pom.xml](https://github.com/christian-draeger/basic-selenium-project/blob/master/pom.xml).

+>If you want to make template tests that doesn't need browser interactions like clicking or execution of Javascript just have a look at [Paco Framework](https://github.com/christian-draeger/page-content-tester).
+It's much much faster then Selenium and less fragile.

 ## Implemented Browsers
 Thanks to the awesome [webdrivermanager](https://github.com/bonigarcia/webdrivermanager) it supports the following browsers and automatically downloads OS specific binaries for:
 * Chrome